vmware-archive/AndroidIntelliJStarter/README.md

-# Android
+# Android Setup
 Download the latest Mac SDK from here: http://developer.android.com/sdk/index.html

 Unzip the archive and move the android-sdk-mac_x86 dir to ~/android-sdk-mac_x86.
-*This project assumes that android lives in ~/android-sdk-mac_x86*  You will need to fix some paths in several places if you deviate from this.
+*This project assumes that android lives in ~/android-sdk-mac_x86*.
+You will need to fix some paths in several places if you deviate from this.

 Add the android tools to the PATH.
-Assuming the SDK Dir is in ~/android-sdk-mac_x86 and that you are using .bash\_pivotal rather than .bash\_profile or .bashrc:
+Assuming the SDK Dir is in ~/android-sdk-mac_x86 and that you are using .bash_pivotal rather than .bash_profile or .bashrc:

     # Note: change .bash_pivotal to .bash_profile or .bashrc if needed
     echo "export PATH='$PATH:$HOME/android-sdk-mac_x86/tools'" >> $HOME/.bash_pivotal